nearform/graphql-hooks/README.md

 - `variables` ➡️ `useQuery(query, { variables })`
 - `ssr` ➡️ `useQuery(query, { ssr })`
 - **Fetch Policies**: See [#75](https://github.com/nearform/graphql-hooks/issues/75) for more info
-  - `cache-first`: This the default behaviour of `graphql-hooks`
+  - `cache-first`: This is the default behaviour of `graphql-hooks`
-  - `cache-and-network`: The refetch function provides this behaviour it will set loading: true, but the old data will be still set until the fetch resolves.
+  - `cache-and-network`: The refetch function provides this behavior it will set loading: true, but the old data will be still set until the fetch resolves.
   - `network-only` ➡️ `useQuery(QUERY, { skipCache: true })`
   - `cache-only`: Not supported
   - `no-cache` ➡️ `useQuery(QUERY, { useCache: false })`